mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkPool.rst

     * :php:meth:`BeanstalkPool::setTimeout` -- Set the connection timeout for attempting to connect to servers in the pool
     * :php:meth:`BeanstalkPool::stats` -- The stats command gives statistical information about the system as a whole
     * :php:meth:`BeanstalkPool::useTube` -- Use command
-    * :php:meth:`BeanstalkPool::watch` -- Watch command
+    * :php:meth:`BeanstalkPool::watchTube` -- Watch command

 .. php:method:: addServer( $host [ , $port = 11300 ] )